malantin/BotFramework-SupportBot/README.md

 - You will find this information QnA maker site after publishing you QnA maker service.
 The ID can be found in the POST url (/knowledgebases/**e25bbb2c-61b4-4371-806b-e3d626e9274f**/generateAnswer), the key right below.
 You can also click on you name in the QnA maker portal and select "Subscription Keys".
 - Enter the information for your Smalltalk service into the ```SmallTalkDialog.cs``` file of the bot project.
 This is currently hardcoded here as it is not changed that frequently.

+### Use the translation dialog
+- If you want to offer your users translation services through you bot, you will have to get a Bing Translator key through your Azure Subsciption and add it to your TranslateDialog.cs file.
+Currently the key is saved in the source.

 ### Run you bot locally and test it with the bot framework emulator
 - Get the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator) and install it
 - Make the SupportBot.Bot project the start project and run it locally from Visual Studio